-"" In Flood Zone 3b (functional floodplain) essential infrastructure that has to be there and has passed the Exception Test, and water-compatible uses, should be designed and constructed to: remain operational and safe for users in times of flood; result in no net loss of floodplain storage; not impede water flows and not increase flood risk elsewhere.
+" " In Flood Zone 3b (functional floodplain) essential infrastructure that has to be there and has passed the Exception Test, and water-compatible uses, should be designed and constructed to: remain operational and safe for users in times of flood; result in no net loss of floodplain storage; not impede water flows and not increase flood risk elsewhere.

-The requirements for the Exception Test depend on the proposed type/vulnerability of the development and the Flood Zone, as set out in Table 3 of the Planning Practice Guidance:
+The requirements for the Exception Test depend on the proposed type/vulnerability of the development and the Flood Zone (or equivalent dataset showing areas at high flood risk from other sources), as set out in Table 2 of the Planning Practice Guidance.

-Vulnerability classifications for different types of development are given in Table 2 of the Planning Practice Guidance.
+Vulnerability classifications for different types of development are given in Annex 3 of the National Planning Policy Framework.
 The majority of the allocations to be made in West Berkshire are housing (More Vulnerable, but Highly Vulnerable for basement dwellings), with some employment (Less Vulnerable).
 Some developments may contain different elements of vulnerability and the highest vulnerability category should be used, unless the development is considered in its component parts.

-It should be noted that at present, Table 3 of the Planning Practice Guidance does not suggest that the Exception Test is required to avoid flood risk from other sources.
-In the context of West

-Berkshire, it is important that the risks from other sources, particularly surface water and groundwater, are addressed.
+It should be noted that at present, Table 2 of the Planning Practice Guidance does not suggest that the Exception Test is required to avoid flood risk from other sources.
+In the context of West Berkshire, it is important that the risks from other sources, particularly surface water and groundwater, are addressed.